blueburrito24/obsidiannotes/Wishlist.md

 	*These two are general spending budgets.
 They can be for anything from [[Wishlist]] or Game Wishlist or [[Comics Wishlist.base]]*
 	See Wishlist Archives for stuff I've already bought.
-- [ ] I also want to get SHF Cooler using my money from selling Revoltech 1.0 Spider-Man.
-I'm also selling my SHF Toei Spider-Man for 80.
+- [ ] I'm going to buy SHF Turles using money from selling both SHF Toei Spider-Man and Revoltech 1.0 Spider-Man.

 ## General Wishlist